Homiletics: Humanist writings

-Relation to profane rhetoric
+Relation to secular rhetoric

 Some assert the independent character of homiletics and say that it is independent in origin, matter and purpose.
 The upholders of this view point to passages in Scripture and in the Fathers, notably to the words of Paul; and to the testimony of Cyprian, Arnobius, Lactantius, and to Gregory of Nazianzus, Augustine of Hippo, Jerome and John Chrysostom.
 The last-named says that the great difference may be summed up in this: that the orator seeks personal glory, the preacher practical good.